NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

         # END NEW
 ```

+### Step 3.5.3: Remove start up code
-Next, we will remove the start up code where we reference to create the object and the code following it that creates the extension window and "Cick Me" button
+Next, Remove the start up code where you reference to create the object and the code following it that creates the extension window and **Cick Me** button:

 ```python
 ...